khandelwalHarsh24/File_management/README.md

 ### Userdata Table

-user_id (Primary Key, Serial): Unique identifier for each user. username (VARCHAR, NOT NULL): User's username. email (VARCHAR, NOT NULL): User's email address. password (VARCHAR, NOT NULL): User's hashed password.
+1. user_id (Primary Key, Serial): Unique identifier for each user.

+2. username (VARCHAR, NOT NULL): User's username.

+3. email (VARCHAR, NOT NULL): User's email address.

+4. password (VARCHAR, NOT NULL): User's hashed password.

 ### FolderData Table

-Folderdata Table
-folder_id (Primary Key, Serial): Unique identifier for each folder. folder_name (VARCHAR, NOT NULL): Name of the folder. user_id (INT, NOT NULL, Foreign Key): References the user_id in the Userdata table. parent_folder_id (INT, Foreign Key): References the folder_id in the Folderdata table.
-Indicates the parent folder. created_at (TIMESTAMP, DEFAULT CURRENT_TIMESTAMP): Timestamp indicating when the folder was created.
+1. folder_id (Primary Key, Serial): Unique identifier for each folder.

+2. folder_name (VARCHAR, NOT NULL): Name of the folder.

+3. user_id (INT, NOT NULL, Foreign Key): References the user_id in the Userdata table.

+4. parent_folder_id (INT, Foreign Key): References the folder_id in the Folderdata table.
+Indicates the parent folder.

+5. created_at (TIMESTAMP, DEFAULT CURRENT_TIMESTAMP): Timestamp indicating when the folder was created.

 ### Filemetadata Table

-file_id (Primary Key, Serial): Unique identifier for each file. filename (VARCHAR, NOT NULL): Name of the file. user_id (INT, NOT NULL, Foreign Key): References the user_id in the Userdata table. upload_date (TIMESTAMP, DEFAULT CURRENT_TIMESTAMP): Timestamp indicating when the file was uploaded. folderId (INT, Foreign Key): References the folder_id in the Folderdata table.
+1. file_id (Primary Key, Serial): Unique identifier for each file.

+2. filename (VARCHAR, NOT NULL): Name of the file.

+3. user_id (INT, NOT NULL, Foreign Key): References the user_id in the Userdata table.

+4. upload_date (TIMESTAMP, DEFAULT CURRENT_TIMESTAMP): Timestamp indicating when the file was uploaded.

+5. folderId (INT, Foreign Key): References the folder_id in the Folderdata table.
 Indicates the file folder.

 ### API Endpoints